IIIF/api/source/api/extension/navplace/index.md

 ### 2.2 `navPlace` Property

 The `navPlace` property identifies a single or multiple geographic areas pertinent to a Collection, Manifest, Range or Canvas.
 The Feature represents a shape using geographic coordinates for the geometry and described terms from the resource for metadata, such as a label.
 The shape contained in the `navPlace` property does not imply any level of precision, fuzziness, temporality or state of existence. `navPlace` is intended to connect IIIF web resources with geographic areas.
-These areas should be bounded discrete regions of the map akin to extents. `navPlace` is not meant for geographic layouts at the township, city, country or continental level.
+These areas _SHOULD_ be bounded discrete regions of the map akin to extents. `navPlace` is not meant for geographic layouts at the township, city, country or continental level.
 Such descriptive datasets are meant for processing algorithms to perform geospatial analytics or computational overlays.
 This goes beyond what the `navPlace` property and software consuming `navPlace` intend to support.

 *   The value _MUST_ be a single GeoJSON-LD Feature Collection and _SHOULD_ contain at least one Feature.